vhive-serverless/vHive/README.md

 vHive is free.
 We publish the code under the terms of the MIT License that allows distribution, modification, and commercial use.
 This software, however, comes without any warranty or liability.

-The software is developed at the [EASE lab](https://easelab.inf.ed.ac.uk/) in the University of Edinburgh.
+The software is maintained at the [EASE lab](https://easelab.inf.ed.ac.uk/) in the University of Edinburgh.

 ### Maintainers